-15788 (1993 SB) is a relatively small asteroid whose orbit extends beyond the orbit of Neptune.
+15788 (1993 SB) is a large asteroid whose orbit extends beyond the orbit of Neptune.
 NASA JPL has not classified 1993 SB as potentially hazardous because its orbit does not bring it close to Earth.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.